guiaf04/TODO_LIST/README.md

 ```
     javac *.class
-    java Main
+    java main.Main
 ```

-This is compiling the Main file and their dependencies and running the Main application
+This is compiling the main.Main file and their dependencies and running the main.Main application

 ## Features to do